 Psychologically it is not difficult to understand their origin: since the time of the Mongolian invasion the Russians have not known national enslavement; for centuries they have enjoyed statehood and domination.
 They have never faced the tragic question of national being or non-being; as the saying had it, they have been 'nationally sated', and not always could they all understand those who were 'nationally hungry'.
 They could not understand all the injury inflicted by, and the hidden workings of, national oppression.
-It is not surprising that amongst them (although, naturally, not only amongst them) one finds many people who tend to overlook national injustice, to underestimate the national question, to consider it an idle folly or a notion that does not merit the attention of a high-minded person, and is something that prevents one from devoting all one's energies to more important matters and to the service of humanity.
+It is not surprising that amongst them (although, naturally, not only amongst them) one finds many people who tend to overlook national injustice, to underestimate the national question, to consider it an invention or a notion that does not merit the attention of a high-minded person, and is something that prevents one from devoting all one's energies to more important matters and to the service of humanity.
 These people are congenitally incapable of understanding the profound interaction of the universal and the national, as between the whole and its part, they are insensible to the irreparable losses suffered by the 'universal' when its sources - the nations - are weakened or bleed to death.
 (And yet they would quickly feel any encroachment upon their own nation.)

-There are a good many people who assure us that they are internationalists, that they love the Ukraine, Georgia, Latvia, etc., even that they love them fraternally, and that they are therefore all the more outraged when a Ukrainian, Georgian, Latvian, and so on, stresses his own nation's distinctness and separateness from Russia.
+There are a good many people who assure us that they are internationalists, that they love the Ukraine, Georgia, Latvia, etc., even that they love them fraternally, and that they are therefore all the more outraged when a Ukrainian, Georgian, Latvian, and so on. stresses his own nation's distinctness and separateness from Russia.
 'Why should we make national distinctions, we are all brothers', such comrades complain sincerely.
 Indeed, there is a grievance here.
 But let us consider calmly its origin.
 We do not doubt the sincerity of their love.
 But love is not everything.
 Even the sincerest and strongest love can offend and can even be a menace to its object.
 This may happen, for instance, when something is loved possessively, as something inseparable and indistinguishable from oneself, when one does not realize the distinctness, independence and self-sufficiency of the object of one's love.
-Genuine love differs from this naïvely selfish feeling by realizing the full distinctness, individuality and sovereignty, the full existence 'beyond oneself' and 'without oneself' of the object of one's love; it differs not only in this realization but also in holding this object in the highest esteem and from this drawing its inspiration.
+Genuine love differs from this naïvely selfish feeling by realizing the full distinctness, individuality and sovercignty, the full existence 'beyond oneself' and 'without oneself' of the object of one's love; it differs not only in this realization but also in holding this object in the highest esteem and from this drawing its inspiration.
 Such a love therefore will not be offended when its object intimates its separateness.

 Let us explain this by an historical example which ought to be pondered by some of those comrades who sincerely love the Ukraine.
 Generally speaking, everybody loved the Ukraine, though, naturally, each for his own reasons and in his own way.
 The Russian tsars, for example, loved her very much.
-I am saying this without irony, for it was really so; they loved her, and sincerely at that.
-Thus, Empress Elizabeth prayed to God: 'Love it as I have come to love this winning and gentle people'.
-Catherine II even regretted that the capital had not been built on the banks of the Dnieper, so much was she pleased by 'the excellent air and the warmth of the climate' (this touching admission can be read in her diary, kept by her secretary, Khrapovitsky).1 All official Russian patriots greatly loved 'the blessed South' - Little Russia - and so did all the landowning and bureaucratic leeches and all the shopkeeping and administrative locusts.
-But, and this is most touching, those Ukrainophobe on principle and the militant Russian nationalists loved her most of all - fiercely, indivisibly, to the death, fraternally.
+I am saying this without irony, for it was really so; they loved her 'as I1 have come to love this winning and gentle people'.
+Catherine II even regretted that the capital had not been built on the banks of the Dnieper, so much was she pleased by 'the excellent air and the warmth of the climate' (this touching admission can be read in her diary, kept by her secretary, Khrapovitsky).2 All official Russian patriots greatly loved 'the blessed South' - Little Russia - and so did all the landowning and bureaucratic leeches and all the shopkeeping and administrative locusts.
+But, and this caps all, the Ukrainophobes on principle and the militant